 - 1. music majors: four terms of performance (MUSI 360a or b, 361a or b, 460a or b, 461a or b) and MUSI 210a or b and 211a or b by the end of the junior year;

 - 2. majors in subjects other than music: four terms of performance (MUSI 360a or b, 361a or b, 460a or b, 461a or b) and four courses, which usually include two courses from the MUSI 301–311 series, and two of MUSI 350a, 351b, 352b, or 353a, taken by the end of the junior year.

-Students who have accelerated the undergraduate program are ineligible to apply for the B.A./M.M. program.
+Students cannot accelerate the undergraduate program in the B.A./M.M. program.

-In their senior year they must take MUS 540 (Individual Instruction in the Major) and MUS 544 (Seminar in the Major) each term, and they are advised to take two terms of a performance ensemble if schedules permit.
-B.A./M.M. students who major in an orchestral instrument are required to participate in the Yale Symphony or the School of Music Philharmonia during the senior year.
-Composers, singers, guitarists, and keyboard players should consult with their major teacher about requisites in the senior year beyond the lessons and seminar.
+In their fourth year they must take MUS 540 (Individual Instruction in the Major) and MUS 544 (Seminar in the Major) each term, and they are advised to take two terms of a performance ensemble if schedules permit.
+B.A./M.M. students who major in an orchestral instrument are required to participate in the Yale Symphony or the School of Music’s Yale Philharmonia.
+Guitarists and keyboard players should consult with their major teacher about requisites in the senior year beyond the lessons and seminar.

 By the end of the fifth year all students participating in the B.A./M.M. program must have met the School of Music’s standard in musicianship and music history either through testing or course work.
 They must also have completed language and keyboard proficiency requirements.